-3.6 Purge gas
+3.8 Purge gas

-Ambient temperature, dry, oil-free air; nitrogen; or argon used to sweep away or prevent concentrated oxygen or moisture laden air.
+Ambient temperature, dry, oil- and carbon dioxide-free air; nitrogen; or argon used to sweep away or prevent concentrated oxygen or moisture laden air.

-3.7 Qualified technical personnel
+3.9 Qualified technical personnel

 Persons such as engineers and chemists who, by virtue of education, training, or experience, know how to apply physical and chemical principles involved in the pumping of cryogenic liquids and the reactions between oxygen and other materials.